 U-16 Boys Basketball Collinstown Park Community College v Celbridge CC.

-The school basketball u-16’s team continued to impress with their recent form.
-The first quarter was something off a MVP performance from Anthony Emmett with him bucketing 6 points.
+The school basketball U-16s team continued to impress with their recent form.
+The first quarter was something of a MVP performance from Anthony Emmett with him bucketing six points.
 The hosts started the second quarter as leaders.
-CPCC dominated the second quarter and had the majority of the ball and punished the visitors with some clinical buckets from Conor Nolan and Kyria Tembe which brought the score line to 20-12 in favour of CPCC.
+CPCC dominated the second quarter and had the majority of the ball.
+They punished the visitors with some clinical buckets from Conor Nolan and Kyria Tembe which brought the score line to 20-12 in favour of CPCC.
 The third quarter produced an excellent and exciting individual performance from Dylan Downey who brought his points tally to eight.
-CPCC led 36-21 going into the last quarter and finished victorious with a 40-23 convincing win for the home team.
+CPCC led 36-21 going into the last quarter and finished victorious with a convincing 40-23 win for the home team.